valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

 ## Upgrading (2021 edit)

-Just a quick edit to note that I've since then been able to do apply all Big Sur updates normally, without any issue.
+Just a quick edit to note that I've since then been able to apply all Big Sur updates normally, without any issue.

 While it's usually recommended to update OpenCore as well as your kexts before doing updates, I didn't bother doing so and it always worked